hsinnan75/Kart/README.md

   $ ./bwa index -p index_prefix xxxx.fa
   ```

-For mapping short reads, Kart requires the the index files of the reference genome and at least one read file (two read files for the separated paired-end reads).
+To map short reads, Kart requires the the index files of the reference genome and at least one read file (two read files for the separated paired-end reads).
 Users should use -i to specify the prefix of the index files (including the directory path).

  case 1: standard sam output
   ```